semoglou/cake/README.md

 The `CAKE` column contains the final confidence score for each clustering assignment.
 Higher values indicate assignments that are both stable across the ensemble and geometrically well supported.

+Complete code examples demonstrating core functionality can be found in the [demos](https://github.com/semoglou/cake/tree/main/demos) section of the repository.

 ## License

 This project is licensed under the [MIT License](https://github.com/semoglou/cake/blob/main/LICENSE).